WIAA Washington State Debate Championships

 I'm ambivalent about trigger warnings.
 I'm not going to be the arbiter of somebody else's experience and there's not much evidence that they're actually harmful in any meaningful way.
 Be aware that simply saying "trigger warning" tells us nothing - If you have one, be specific (but not graphic) about the potentially triggering content.

-I will not vote on opression/death good arguments.
+Death Good/Oppression Good: "Death good" is a nonstarter in front of me.
 I get it - I was a high school debater too, and I have vivid memories of running the most asinine arguments possible because I thought it would be a path to a technical victory.
 As I've stepped away from competition, entered the role of an educator, and (especially) as I've become immersed in human rights issues indirectly through my research and personally through my work, I no longer hold the same view of these arguments.
 I've been in rounds where judges and the audience are visibly, painfully uncomfortable with one side's advocacy.
-I've voted "on the flow" and felt sick doing it.
+I've voted on the flow and felt sick doing it.
 I don't anymore.
-Do not run these arguments in front of me unless you want a loss, 20 speaks each, and the round to end early.
-They're not good education, they actively create an unsafe space, and they're often incredibly callous to actual, real-world human suffering.
+Do not run "death good" in front of me unless you want a loss and 20 speaks.
+It's not good education, it actively creates an unsafe space, and its often incredibly callous to actual, real-world human suffering."Oppression good" is also generally bad but I can at least see a potential case here, kinda?
+Probably best to avoid anyway.

 LD Paradigm